 He previously practiced law with Clark Woods and as a partner with the technology law firm BCF in Montreal.
 He was also a consultant with the Paris-based Organization for Economic Cooperation and Development.

 Professor Gervais has been a visiting professor at numerous international universities, a visiting scholar at Stanford Law School, and a visiting lecturer at the University of Amsterdam.
 In 2012, he was the Gide Loyrette Nouel Visiting Chair at Sciences Po Law School in Paris.

-He is editor-in-chief of the peer-reviewed Journal of World Intellectual Property and editor of tripsagreement.net.
+He served as editor-in-chief of the peer-reviewed Journal of World Intellectual Property and editor of tripsagreement.net.
 He is also the author of The TRIPS Agreement: Drafting History and Analysis, a leading guide to the treaty that governs international intellectual property rights.